plan_deploy

 ActiveTool of cloud.redu/mcp

 Turns YOUR repo classification (you scan the repo and pass what you found) into a complete, approvable deploy plan WITHOUT creating anything: picks the VM + managed-Postgres sizes, prices them at the real pricing_rules rates, and checks they FIT your quota — so a plan that can't provision is caught HERE, before any spend.
 You pass what you detected in the repo (runtime, port, needs_postgres/redis/vector_db); it returns resources + £/hr + £/mo + a feasibility verdict + a checkpoint summary to confirm with the user.
 Defaults: app VM m1.medium, managed Postgres m1.small; pass single_vm to collapse onto one VM.
 Only Postgres is auto-provisionable today — Redis / vector-DB needs are flagged, not provisioned.
 Any containerizable app works (node, python, go, ...) — it deploys as a container, so the language doesn't gate it.
 Set serves_http:false for a non-web repo (a library, CLI, or language runtime with no HTTP server) and it returns a clean not-a-web-service verdict instead of a costed VM plan.
 Set heavy_build:true for resource-heavy builds (compiled-from-source native code, a monorepo/turborepo build, a large Node heap) and it raises the app VM to a build-capable floor so the on-VM build doesn't get OOM-killed.
 Also returns a brand-named markdown report (Mermaid diagram + cost) to save as redu-deploy-plan.md and show the user.
+Every deploy leaves TWO MANDATORY files at the repo root with DIFFERENT purposes: redu-deploy-plan.md = THIS run's plan/estimate, and redu.md = the DURABLE deploy memory the NEXT deploy reads.
+If a redu.md exists, READ it FIRST and reuse its known-good plan + recorded fixes; if NONE exists, one MUST be created at the end of the deploy (from get_deployment's redu_md_markdown).
+They are SEPARATE files — even if your own memory/notes from a prior deploy call redu-deploy-plan.md 'the record', the durable record is redu.md, so do not skip creating it.

 Parameters schema